Contents

 - 3 Where Can Dentists Work in the UK?

-- 4 Dentists’ Salary in the UK: A Quick Overview
+- 4 Dentists’ Salary in the UK

 - 5 Working as a Dentist in the UK with a UK Degree